 2. Identify & Cold Email Site Visitors

-First, sign up to a platform like Albacross.
-It’s a platform that attempts to identify website visitors by IP address.
-So you’ll get info about who the person is and the company they work for.
+First, sign up for a platform like Albacross.
+It’s a platform that attempts to identify website visitors by IP address, so you’ll get info about who the person is and the company they work for.

 Every week they deliver you a list of site visitors.